cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-datasets.md

 ---
 pcx_content_type: concept
-title: Exact Data Match
+title: DLP datasets
 weight: 3
 layout: single
 ---

+# DLP datasets

+Cloudflare DLP can scan your web traffic and SaaS applications for specific data defined in a custom dataset.

-{{<heading-pill style="beta">}}Exact Data Match{{</heading-pill>}}
+{{<heading-pill style="beta" heading="h2">}}Exact Data Match{{</heading-pill>}}

-Exact Data Match (EDM) allows you to scan your web traffic and SaaS applications for specific data defined in a custom dataset, such as names, addresses, phone numbers, credit card numbers, and more.
+Exact Data Match (EDM) protects sensitive information, such as names, addresses, phone numbers, credit card numbers, and more.

-All data in uploaded datasets is encrypted before reaching Cloudflare.
+All data in uploaded EDM datasets is encrypted before reaching Cloudflare.
 To detect matches, Cloudflare hashes traffic and compares it to hashes from your dataset.

+## Custom Wordlists

+## Use DLP datasets

-## Prepare a dataset
+### Prepare a dataset

 To prepare a dataset for EDM, add your desired data to a single-column spreadsheet.
 Spreadsheets can contain a maximum of 100,000 cells.